ArtBlocks/artblocks-engine-react/README.md

 ## Chains configuration

-By default, `pbab-react` supports Ethereum Mainnet, Ropsten and Goerli.
+By default, `abengine-react` supports Ethereum Mainnet, Ropsten and Goerli.

 You can find the chains configuration on `src/utils/chains.ts` In most cases, you won't need to change anything in that file, just set up the expected chainId on your `.env` file.